Pucur/wayland-screensaver/README.md

 - On `Inhibit` from GameMode (`com.feralinteractive.GameMode`) → only screensaver runs, suspend disabled 🎮
 - On `Inhibit` from any other application (e.g., YouTube in Chromium, VLC) → swayidle fully stopped (if its on the Top screen not in the tray) 💻
 - On `UnInhibit` → restarts `swayidle` with the correct mode 🔓
-- The Grace Time is a short, configurable delay period that prevents immediate screen locking or system suspend after certain state changes (such as stopping video playback or exiting an application). ⏳
 - Monitors Custom apps and GameMode activity continuously 📊
 - If custom apps or GameMode running → only screensaver mode 📦
 - If neither running and no other inhibit → full mode (screensaver + suspend) 🏞️